MicrosoftDocs/architecture-center/docs/data-science-process/team-data-science-process-for-data-scientists.md

 - **Machine Learning**: Provides built-in libraries for machine learning, including MLlib, TensorFlow, and Keras, to streamline model development and training.

 [**Azure Data Factory**](/azure/data-factory/introduction) is a cloud-based data integration service that orchestrates data movement and transformation.
+It supports the following functionality:

 - **ETL pipelines**: Enables the creation of ETL (extract, transform, load) pipelines to process and prepare data for analysis.